 - Canvas = fastest response, or UF email with PHC6600 in the subject line - Please use the message function within Canvas, if possible, thank you. - Emails/Canvas messages received on Monday-Thursday can expect a response within 24 to 48 hours.
 If I have not responded within two days, please contact me again.
 Your message is important to me, but it may have been overlooked.
 Emails/Canvas messages received during the weekend or after 5pm on Friday will be answered by 2pm on the following Monday. - Emails/Canvas messages received during the weekend or after 5 pm on Friday (or on UF holidays), will be answered by 2 pm on the following Monday (or next business day).

 Pre-Requisites: None

-Please purchase required book (ebook) before Week 4 (9/11-9/16)
+Please purchase required book (just ebook, is fine) before Week 4 (by 1/29/24)

 REQUIRED TEXTBOOK: Public Health and Society (Burke & Weill, 2024)